mapcrafter/mapcrafter/README.md

 webbrowser.
 If you want to customize this html file, you should do this directly in the template (see data dir).

--d [--data-dir=] directory
+--template=directory

-This is the directory with a template directory and the minecraft images needed for the rendering.
+This is the directory with the web template files (defaults to data/template).
+The renderer copies all files, which are in this directory, to the output directory and replaces the variables in the index.html file.
+The index.html file is also the file in the output directory, you can open with your webbrowser after the rendering.

+--textures=directory

+This is the directory with the Minecraft texture files (defaults to data/textures).
 You need here the terrain.png, chest.png, enderchest.png and largechest.png (probably
 from your minecraft.jar).
 You can use the python script in the data directory to extract the images from your minecraft.jar.

-The web templates are stored inside the data directory in the directory 'template'.
-You can make a copy of the data directory and customize the templates.

 -j [--jobs=] number